survanetwork/Worlds/README.md

 Because there is no plugin to manage all aspects of the game for each world like WorldGuard on Bukkit, I made Worlds.
 With Worlds, you can control events like breaking blocks, dropping items, and many more.

-If you want to help or you have ideas to make my plugin better, feel free to make a commit or open an issue.
+If you want to help or you have ideas to make our plugin better, feel free to make a commit or open an issue.
-Please report bugs on the issues page.
+Please report bugs on the issues page on GitHub.

 ## Features
 - Create and remove worlds